-Physical Health and Emotional Health: Men die five years sooner than women, but as life expectancy has increased overall with improved technology, the life expectancy gap between men and women has increased.
+Physical Health and Emotional Health: Men die five years sooner than women.
+As life expectancy has increased overall with improved technology, the life expectancy gap between men and women has increased.
 During the pandemic, 60-70% of COVID-19 deaths were male, males accounted for 80% of suicide deaths, 70% of drug overdose deaths, and 70% of alcohol overdose deaths.
 While the federal government has rightly seen the importance of creating an Office of Women’s Health and a Gender Policy Council that is only for women and girls, there has been no attempt to create the same offices for boys and men.
 The current programs were implemented during pandemics and epidemics that disproportionately impacted males.
 Federal policy routinely violates equal protections.

 While our focus is in the United States, our research, advocacy, and public awareness has global implications.